-The purpose of the felling statistics is to calculate physical yearly production of wood, broken down by type and use, in the Danish forests.
-The statistics has been compiled since 1946/47.
+The purpose of the felling statistics is to calculate physical yearly production of wood, broken down by type and use, in the Danish forests, first and foremost for for calculating gross value added for the forestry.

 A secondary goal is to describe the structure of the Danish forestry sector, for example number of forestry farms by region and size.